 Horses can be caught in hanging belly or leg straps too.
 Coolers, sheets, and stable blankets aren't suitable for outdoor turn-out.
 They often lack the straps and fasteners that prevent outdoor blankets from shifting.
 So straps have to be in good repair and adjusted properly.

-Some Fabrics Cause Chafing & Poor Breathability
+Some Fabrics Cause Chafing and Poor Breathability

 Poorly fitting winter blankets can severely chafe or cut a horse's skin.
 If winter blankets aren't made of breathable fabrics, the horse can sweat underneath and become uncomfortably wet.
 Likewise, horses left blanketed when the weather turns mild will be uncomfortable.
 Some blankets are made with layers that can be used separately.
 These are convenient but could be a problem if the layers shift.